bondhugula/mlir/rfc/rfc-graybox.md

 This proposal is on adding a new op named *affine.graybox* to MLIR's [affine dialect](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Affine.md).
-The op allows the polyhedral form to be used without the need for outlining to functions, and without the need to turn affine ops such as affine.for, affine.if into standard unrestricted for's or to "list of basic blocks" control flow respectively.
-In particular, with an *affine.graybox*, it is possible to represent *every* load and store operation using an *affine.load* and *affine.store* respectively.
+The op allows the polyhedral form to be used without the need for outlining to functions, and without the need to turn affine ops such as affine.for, affine.if into standard unrestricted for's and if's respectively.
+In particular, with an *affine.graybox*, it is possible to represent
+*every* load and store operation using an *affine.load* and *affine.store* respectively.